EpicBrainUser/python-booklet/python_booklet.typ

 while i<10:
     i += 1
 ```
-To turn this into a recursive loop, which is used in functional paradigms, where all variables are immutable, we need to take care of this mutation, as it's not allowed to change variables.\
+To turn this into a recursive loop, which is used in functional paradigms, where all #glspl("var") are #gls("imu"), we need to take care of this mutation, as it's not allowed to change #glspl("var").\
 In functional code, all you have is a function, so let's first take out this main body of our C into its own function, like so:\
 ```c
 void print_index(int* arr, int index)